blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

 source:         LABRIR
 ```

-All objects use **`LAB-MNT`** as their maintainer with the MD5 hash of "mypassword" (matching the override password in *irrd.yaml*).
-The **`source: LABRIR`** value must exactly match the source name in the IRRd configuration.
-When you use the container in an actual lab, you will load additional route, aut-num, and as-set objects describing your lab's routing policy.
+All objects use *LAB-MNT* as their maintainer with the MD5 hash of "mypassword", matching the override password in *irrd.yaml*.
+The *source: LABRIR* value must exactly match the source name in the IRRd configuration.
+When you use the container in a lab, you will load additional route, aut-num, and as-set objects describing your lab's routing policy.

 ### Building the IRRd image